Zastrozzi, The Master of Discipline: Plot summary

 Zastrozzi, a criminal, seeks to avenge the death of his mother for which he blames Verezzi, a quixotic, eccentric, and delusional artist.
 He pursued his Verezzi for three years before finally locating him.
 Verezzi is protected by a tutor, Victor, who made a promise to Verezzi's father that he would look after him.
 Zastrozzi's partner and protégé Bernardo is assigned to murder Victor, while Zastrozzi saves Verezzi for himself.

 Zastrozzi, however, is not content to kill Verezzi.
 Zastrozzi, instead, seeks to force Verezzi to commit suicide.
 Verezzi is devoutly religious while Zastrozzi is a strident atheist.
 By killing himself, Verezzi would achieve eternal damnation based on the Christian religious precepts he upholds.
 Zastrozzi sees this as a supreme form of revenge.
 Zastrozzi wants to torture and punish Verezzi.
+Zastrozzi is an atheist and nihilist for whom "life is a series of totally arbitrary and often meaningless events".

 To manipulate Verezzi to commit suicide, Zastrozzi employs Matilda to seduce him.
 "Entrap him, then destroy him," he says.
 Verezzi, meanwhile, has met Julia.
 He proposes marriage to her, but she declines.
 Julia is the opposite of Matilda in temperament and character.
 Matilda is to be the third person in this triangle.

 Verezzi has assumed a messianic mission, advocating love and human kindness.
 He regards himself as a saint.
 He is awaiting his 454 followers, which include swans and caterpillars.
 It is not clear whether he is pretending to be insane to throw off his pursuer.
 He is oblivious to the threat that Zastrozzi poses, regarding him as a "phantom" who does not exist.